2008 Green Bay Packers season: Family night scrimmage

 On August 3, Lambeau Field held a full pads inter-team scrimmage that was delayed by rain and lightning.
 The scrimmage finally started around 8:00 p.m.
 CST in front of 56,600 in attendance.

 Head Coach Mike McCarthy has talked about the defense being the starting point and common thread that will run through the team in 2008, and on Sunday night, several members of the secondary made an impact.
 "As a whole, I thought their production was outstanding," McCarthy said of the defense.
 "I really thought they flew to the ball.
 It looked to me, from not studying it, it looked like they did a good job with the bump at the line of scrimmage, disrupting the routes.
 I thought the defense had a very good night."

 Rookie cornerback Pat Lee led the team with four passes defensed, Cornerback Tramon Williams, who missed a good part of practice this week with a hip flexor injury, was back on the field and posted two pass breakups, both on third-down plays.
 Safety Charlie Peprah made his presence felt with three tackles and a pass breakup, as well as one of the bigger hits of the night.
 Safety Aaron Rouse posted the lone takeaway of the night when he intercepted a desperation heave by Rodgers to the back of the end zone intended for Jennings as time ticked away in the two-minute drill.

 One area that impressed on Sunday night was the punt return game for the Packers.
 Rookie wide receiver Brett Swain was credited with two returns for 80 yards, including a 66-yarder.
 He wasn't the only player to post a big play during the special teams work, with cornerback Will Blackmon recording a 56-yard return.
 Also, Punter Jon Ryan averaged 54.8 yards on his four punts.

-Most of the team participated with exception to recently re-signed running back Ryan Grant, and cornerbacks Al Harris and Charles Woodson.
+Most of the team participated with exception of running back Ryan Grant, and cornerbacks Al Harris and Charles Woodson.
 All three were healthy but did not participate.
 Brett Favre also was not in attendance due to the fact that he was just reinstated back into the NFL earlier in the day.

 Six other players did not participate due to injury.
 This list included defensive tackles Justin Harrell (knee) and Ryan Pickett (back), running back DeShawn Wynn (concussion), cornerback Condrew Allen (knee), center Scott Wells (trunk) and defensive end Kabeer Gbaja-Biamila (knee).